-This type of mutual fund is ideal for investors with low to moderate risk appetite who want to protect their savings against inflation.
+This type of mutual fund is ideal for investors with low to moderate-risk appetites who want to protect their savings against inflation.
 Bond funds may also offer higher profits compared to time deposits and money market investments.

 These are typically used to invest in stocks.
 Equity funds invest in the shares of different companies to make a profit.
 Some equity funds may even target specific sectors for stock investment.

-This type of mutual funds investment is perfect for investors with a higher level of risk appetite and who want a longer timeframe for investment.
+This type of mutual fund investment is perfect for investors who have a higher risk appetite and want a longer timeframe for investment.
 If you are a seasoned investor with experience in the Philippine Stock Market (PSE), equity funds may be ideal for you.